Copyright (c) 2007 THE THRASH METAL GUIDE

 Official Site

-A nice obscure demo of intense classic thrash in the spirit of the Bay-Area with a couple of more modern angry notes thrown in here and there, including one crossover joke as well ("A Thousand Deaths") at the end.
-The guitars are sharp with a nice semi-technical edge ("Fuel The Fire") at times, but the singer is not an asset with his gruff hardcore/punk tember.
+A nice obscure demo of intense classic thrash in the spirit of the Bay-Area with a couple of more modern angry notes thrown in here and there including one crossover joke as well ("A Thousand Deaths") at the end.
+The guitars are sharp with a nice semi-technical edge ("Fuel The Fire") at times, but the singer isn't an asset with his gruff hardcore/punk timbre.

 Fuel the Fire Demo, 1991